flp413/flp413/README.md

 I'm Sara, a Computer Science graduate with a passion for exploring new areas of life.

-- 🌍 Curious world explorer and technology enthusiast
+- 🌍 Curious world explorer and enthusiast
-- 🚀 Always eager to learn new technologies and methodologies
+- 🚀 Always eager to learn new algorithms and technologies
 - 📖 Master in Computer Science and Informatics
 - 🎓 Faculty of Computer and Information Science, University of Ljubljana
 - 💼 Currently working on web applications and mobile solutions